Losing streak

-In sports, a losing streak (a.k.a. a cold streak, losing skid, slide, or losing slump) is an uninterrupted string of contests (games, matches, etc.) lost by a team or individual.
+In sports, a losing streak (a.k.a. a cold streak, losing skid, slide, schneid, or losing slump) is an uninterrupted string of contests (games, matches, etc.) lost by a team or individual.
 A losing streak is thus the opposite of a winning streak.
 A losing streak can last as few as two games, or it may last much longer.

 Distinction from winless streak

 A losing streak and a winless streak are distinctively different, as a winless streak may include: